 Robin and her husband Jack have two adult sons, Spencer and Connor, who both completed their kindergarten through high school education in the Carpinteria school system.
 Robin enjoys traveling and spending time with friends and family, particularly her grandchildren!

 Sarah Smith is a third generation Carpinterian.
 Both she and her husband Aaron attended Canalino, Main, CMS and CHS!
-Sarah and Aaron have three children attending Carpinteria Schools: Asher (7th grade) and twins Lucia and Holliday, (3nd grade).
+Sarah and Aaron have three children attending Carpinteria Schools: Asher (CHS) and twins Lucia and Holliday, (CMS.

 Sarah is dedicated to the Carpinteria Education Foundation Board.
 Having spent her entire life in Carpinteria, she has a deep affection for the community and believes a strong school system is the heart of a great community.